ashutoshjare-dev/python/README.md

-### When preparing for a Python developer position with 2 years of experience, especially for a company like Infosys, you should focus on revising a comprehensive set of topics that cover fundamental to intermediate aspects of Python.
+### When preparing for a Python developer position with 2 years of experience, you should focus on revising a comprehensive set of topics that cover fundamental to intermediate aspects of Python.
 Here are the key areas you should focus on:

 ## Core Python Concepts
 #### Data Types and Variables: Understand different data types (int, float, string, list, tuple, dictionary, set), type conversion, and variable scope.